PinYuanChen/pinyuan.github.io/_posts/2023-01-24-property-wrapper-userdefaults.md

 }
 ```

-We define a generic `T`, the object we want to store into UserDefaults, which conforms to `Codable`.
-At initialization, we pass in the key and default value so when the value is empty in UserDefaults, we can get the default value we define.
+We define a generic `T`, which represents the object we want to store in UserDefaults and conforms to `Codable`.
+At initialization, we pass in the key and a default value, so when the value is empty in UserDefaults, we can get the default value we defined.
 The usage will be like this:

 ```swift
 class UserData {